More than 20 tourists die trapped in Pakistani blizzard

+Photo: Blizzard in northern Pakistan arrested tourists and caused deaths (PTV/REUTERS/DW Press Release)

-At least 21 people died in the freezing cold in a mountainous tourist area in northern Pakistan.
+At least 21 people died amidst the fIntense river in mountainous tourist area of northern Pakistan.
 Tens of thousands of tourists were traveling to see snow in the village of Muree, but were surprised by an unusually heavy snowfall, which caused a heavy traffic jam, and hundreds of cars were stranded, officials said on Saturday (1/08).

-Police said at least eight people froze to death in their cars, although it was not immediately clear whether others might have died of suffocation after inhaling exhaust fumes in vehicles stuck in snow.
+Police reported that at least eight people have frozen to death in their cars, although it is not immediately clear whether other people may have died of suffocation after inhaling exhaust gases in vehicles stuck in snow.

 Rescue services said that after removing all tourists from their cars, the death toll reached 21, including 10 children and two women.